michellejm/ConflictUrbanism_LanguageJustice/Tutorials/Tutorial_7_Leaflet.md

 		1. Use the feature.properties.COLUMN_NAME format
 		2. We want both City_state and Individuals the <br/> adds a line between the two rows.
+		3. This should be a functional map that you can click on houses and get a popup about that house.

 ```
     L.geoJson(data,{